JeOam/jeoam.github.io/_posts/2014-05-03-Block-Object.md

 }
 ```

-e.
-Example block object defined as a function:
+* Example block object defined as a function:

 ```Objective-C
 - (void) doTheConversion{